 - Take Turns.
 Most personal representatives use some form of taking turns for heirs to choose items from the estate.
 This can simply be drawing lots to see who goes first, second, third, etc., and continuing to circle through the list, or people who went first go last in the second round, or a progression from round to round.
 These choices look as follows when there are three beneficiaries who we will name A, B, C and D:

 - A, B, C, D, A, B, C, D, A, B, C, D

 - A, B, C, D, D, C, B, A, A, B, C, D

 - A, B, C, D, B, C, D, A, C, D, A, B

 - Bidding.
-Another approach is to give all the beneficiaries a certain number of points which they can apply towards various items on the list, so that everyone maximizes the value to her of what she gets.
-This could be done blindly with each person making her bid and the personal representative simply awarding the items at the end.
-The problem with this is that the beneficiaries may be more or less lucky or astute in their bidding, one person getting most of what she wants and another getting virtually nothing.
-Another approach would be more like a silent auction, where the items are all on a Google doc permitting beneficiaries to adjust their bids right up a set deadline.
+Another approach is to give all the beneficiaries a certain number of points which they can apply towards various items on the list, so that everyone maximizes the value of what she gets.
+This could be done blindly with each person making bids and the personal representative simply awarding the items at the end.
+The problem with this is that the beneficiaries may be more or less lucky or astute in their bidding—one person getting most of what she wants and another getting virtually nothing.
+Another approach would be more like a silent auction, where the items are all on a Google doc permitting beneficiaries to adjust their bids right up to a set deadline.

 A Truly Complex Case

 A friend of mine who is co-executor of her mother’s rather large estate conceived of a rather elaborate plan.
 She and her co-executor listed 700 separate items with the appraised values of each and asked the four beneficiaries to name the items in which they had an interest.
 This resulted in three lists: (a) items with a single bidder, (b) those with no bidders, and (c) those with more than one bidder.
 The items on the first list went to their sole bidders and those on the second list were given away.